 If you got up early for your sightseeing trip, you will be starving by now.

 Now you saw the town hall from top, you should make a 10 minute detour and walk through the „Krameramtsstuben“.
-This part of the city is right below the Michel and used to be the part where widows would live in a community.
+This part of the city is right below the Michel and used to be residences for grocer’s widows.
 It is tiny, but you’ll find a very good traditional restaurant.
-The restaurant also offers midnight dinner events with sparkling wine served at the top of the Michel for midnight.
+The restaurant also offers midnight dinner events with sparkling wine served at the top of the St. Michaelis church for midnight.

 Hamburg’s Town hall / Hamburger Rathaus